impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 }
 ```

 This test creates a file under `/versions/2.0` named `ruby`.
-It then runs `rbenv sh-rehash`, making sure to specify `bash` as the shell program for RBENV to use.
+It then runs `rbenv sh-rehash`, making sure to specify Bash as the shell program for RBENV to use.
 We then assert that the command ran successfully, and that the printed output contained the string:

 ```
 "hash -r 2>/dev/null || true"